OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Evaluation

-The OM4OV pipeline is implemented in Agent-OV, as an extension of Agent-OM~\cite{qiang2024agentom}.
-Agent-OM is an agent-powered LLM-based OM system.
+We choose the matching system Agent-OM and its extended version Agent-OV to demonstrate the OM4OV framework.
+Agent-OM is one of the flagship OM systems powered by large language models (LLMs) and multi-agent architectures.
 Its foundation framework is designed for traditional OM tasks.
-We extend Agent-OM with the OM4OV pipeline so that it can be used for OV tasks.
-Agent-OV supports a wide range of LLMs, including commercial API-accessed LLMs OpenAI GPT~\cite{llm-gpt} and Anthropic Claude~\cite{llm-claude}, as well as open-source LLMs Meta Llama~\cite{llm-llama}, Alibaba Qwen~\cite{llm-qwen}, Google Gemma~\cite{llm-gemma}, and ChatGLM~\cite{glm2024chatglm}.
-For performance using different LLMs, we refer the reader to~\cite{qiang2024agentom}, where we find that API-accessed LLMs generally perform better than open-source LLMs.
-We choose to use the Meta open-source model llama-3-8b for our experiments in this paper, eschewing the higher-end models which offer small improvements that may not justify the financial investment.
-We use embeddings from the same LLM model to further avoid expensive API calls and thereby provide an entirely free-to-use version of Agent-OV.
+We extend Agent-OM with the OM4OV framework so that it can be used for OV tasks.
+Inherited from Agent-OM, Agent-OV supports a wide range of LLMs, including commercial API-accessed LLMs OpenAI GPT~\cite{llm-gpt} and Anthropic Claude~\cite{llm-claude}, as well as open-source LLMs Meta Llama~\cite{llm-llama}, Alibaba Qwen~\cite{llm-qwen}, Google Gemma~\cite{llm-gemma}, and ChatGLM~\cite{glm2024chatglm}.
+Inherited from Agent-OM, $similarity\_threshold$ and $top@k$ are the adjustable key hyperparameters for Agent-OV.